nopnop2002/esp-idf-video-streaming/README.md

  This will allow you to use Logitech C270n and Microsoft LifeCam.
  Conversion from UVC_FRAME_FORMAT_YUYV to JPEG used [this](https://github.com/espressif/esp32-camera/blob/master/conversions/to_jpg.cpp).

-- Change from TCP transmission to HTTP transmission.
+- Changed from TCP transmission to HTTP transmission.
  I base it on [this](https://github.com/espressif/esp-iot-solution/tree/master/examples/camera/video_stream_server).

 # Hardware Required